Cyber-Security-Club-HTU/CTF-Training/2023/Reverse-Engineering/README.md

 `lea operation`

-This is the final operation that we will see here.
-This is similar to mov but instead of copying the value it copies the address.
+**This is the final operation that we will see here.
+This is similar to mov but instead of copying the value it copies the address.**

 ```assembly
 lea eax, [ecx]
 ```

-The above code will copy the value stored in ecx (that is, the address) into eax.
-Observe that mov would have copied the value stored in the address stored in ecx.
+**The above code will copy the value stored in ecx (that is, the address) into eax.
+Observe that mov would have copied the value stored in the address stored in ecx.**

 Thus lea loads the address instead of the value.
-It stands for load effective address.
+It stands for **load effective address**.